giggio/node-chromedriver/README.md

 Chromedriver is not a library for NodeJS.

-This is an _NPM wrapper_ and can be used to conveniently make ChromeDriver available It is not a Node JS wrapper.
+This is an _NPM wrapper_ and can be used to conveniently make ChromeDriver available.
+It is not a Node JS wrapper.

 Supported Node.js versions